 What is Barolo Chinato?
 Barolo.
 It’s a word that elicits instant excitement from sybarites and collectors – Nebbiolo finds its most dazzling expression in the Langhe hills, on the calcareous soils found east of La Morra and surrounding the village of Barolo itself.
 At its best, Barolo is a tannic masterpiece of finesse and balance; […]

-The Best of Spanish Dessert Wine Most wine regions, and indeed wine nations, have their surprises and unexpected turns.
+The Best Spanish Dessert Wine Most wine regions and wine nations have their surprises and unexpected turns.
 Even seasoned Bordeaux aficionados are often surprised to learn that Sauternes, a region famous for sweet wines, also makes some of Bordeaux’s most appetizing dry white.
-Tuscany, hallowed and sacred ground for red wines, also makes […]
+Tuscany, a hallowed and sacred ground for red wines, also makes some […]

 Which wines and cheese pair best together?
 No foodie topic is more open to debate, disagreement, and subjectivity than “correct” cheese and wine pairing.
 Local cuisine, different cultures, and personal preferences make what seem perfectly acceptable wine and food combinations appear utterly awful to others.
 Our own feelings on this subject are almost schizophrenic; personal […]

 If you would like us to customize an exclusive, luxury tour for you, get in touch with us and let us know your travel plans.
 We offer luxury food and wine tours for private groups of minimum 2 guests.
 All of our private, chauffeured tours are available year round upon request.Contact us for your personalized quote!